jakobyte1024/livehackingtalk-demo/walkthrough/09_whatWouldDefend.md

 # Secure Env

 After noticing strange behavior on test environment, we want to secure our prod env.

-## Change Passwords
+Therefore, some actions have been taken by Head Of Security.

-We force all our employees to change their passwords.
+* We force all our employees to change their passwords.

-## Set Jenkins behind Reverse Proxy

-We deploy an ingress-nginx in front of jenkins to log all the logins.
+* We deploy an ingress-nginx in front of jenkins to log all the logins.

-## Deploy Tetragon

-We deploy tetragon to observe the root console of K8s.
+* We deploy tetragon to observe the root console of K8s.

-### Define TracingPolicy

-We define a tetragon tracing policy that prevents changing haproxy files.
+* We define a tetragon tracing policy that prevents changing haproxy files.

 # Attack Again & Defend